parhamoyan/qutewindow/README.md

 ### Basic Usage

-Creating a frameless window is as simple as:
+Creating a customizable window is as simple as:

 ```python
 import sys